SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 npm run build
 ```

-## Updating Generated Code
+## Generated Code

 There's a handful of files that we generate via our main repo for the SDK.
 (See `Nodes.ts`, `index.ts`, `OpenAPI.ts`)

-When you need to make a change to these files you will need to rerun the codegen scripts in [`SubstrateLabs/substrate`](https://github.com/SubstrateLabs/substrate)
+When you need to make a change to these files you will need to rerun the codegen scripts in [SubstrateLabs/substrate](https://github.com/SubstrateLabs/substrate)
 and then copy them into this project.
 Make sure to commit these changes.

 ```#sh